ORCID/orcid-docker/README.md

 |---------------|-----------------------|
 | ORCID_SOURCE  | /Users/jperez/git/ORCID_Source |
 | POSTGRES_PASSWORD |   orcid   |
-|

 > Adjust test.env and save it as .env

-## Control orcid-web with docker compose
+## Startup orcid-web with docker compose

-Build and pack the orcid web war file, helper script at
+Build and pack the orcid web war file, helper script and config at

+    cp ./tomcat/test.env .env
     sh ./tomcat/package_orcid_web.sh

 To start all services from the root folder do